Imperative sentence

 He must go.
 She should explain it.
 Leave it alone.
 They can try it.
 The customers must pay immediately.

-The negative imperative in the third person is archaic.
+The negative form in the third person is archaic.
 We use more common forms instead.

 They mustn't stay here.
 Mary is not to travel alone.